Nayan-Chaturvedi/ChaiAurCode/README.md

       }while(condition)
   ```
 - In do-while, work is done first then later condition is checked
-- Mostly we dont use d0-while loop, as we check the condition first
+- Mostly we dont use do-while loop, as we check the condition first
 - It is very very common to loop the array, as the API Value, DB values comes in the form of array

 <hr/>